Growing tomatoes is not difficult, but they do have some unique qualities that are helpful to understand.

 The heirloom Brandywine is an example of a popular potato leaf variety.
 Renowned for its large flavorful tomatoes, this heirloom variety is very popular with tomato growers.

 Some will say the potato leaf is more disease resistant, but this is an anecdotal observation and not a scientific certainty.
+There are lots of diseases cause problems with the leaves of tomato plants and both leaf types are equally susceptible.

-Otherwise, the leaf type really has no effect on how the tomato grows, produces, or tastes.
+The leaf type really has no effect on how the tomato grows, produces, or tastes.

 3. Burying the stem at planting helps create a stronger root system.